dinarabs/eatliftlove/README.md

 Voila!✨

-# 🛰️ Tech Stack
+## 🛰️ Tech Stack
 The app's development involved the following technology stack:

 - **Backend:** Node.js in conjunction with ExpressJS, and MongoDB with Moongoose for the database.
 - **Frontend:** React Vite paired with NextUI library and sprinkles of TailwindCSS.
 - **External APIs:** Google Maps API, Unsplash API, Youtube videos.

-# 🛸 Contributors
+## 🛸 Contributors

 This application was built during my time at the coding bootcamp Codeworks as part of solo project sprint (1 week).
 [Here](https://youtu.be/t4Bx4MZrSRg) you can find a demo recording.
+If you would like to contribute, please feel free to send me a private message to my [LinkedIn profile](https://www.linkedin.com/in/dinara-bekeshova/)